Marian Rivera: 2004–2008: Career beginnings

 In 2008, Rivera played the title role in Dyesebel, which aired on 28 April 2008, the famous Philippine mermaid character acted by many famous Filipinos actresses from as early as 1970.
 The series is another team-up with Dantes.
-The year marked Rivera's first lead role opposite Richard Gutierrez in My Best Friend's Girlfriend.
+The year marked Rivera's first lead role opposite Richard Gutierrez in My Bestfriend's Girlfriend.
 In the same year, Dantes and Rivera debuted in One True Love, directed by Mac Alejandre.
 She also appeared in two Metro Manila Film Festival entries such as Shake, Rattle & Roll X, an omnibus horror trilogy in which she played "Nieves, The Engkanto Slayer", and Desperadas 2, a sequel of the 2007 film of the same with Rufa Mae Quinto, Iza Calzado, Ruffa Gutierrez, and Ogie Alcasid.
 She was among the third batch of stars honored in the Eastwood City Walk of Fame located in Eastwood City, Libis, Quezon City in 2008.

 Rivera released her first dance music album entitled Marian Rivera Dance Hits under Universal Records in 2008.
 It was a compilation of 12 songs, danced and choreographed by Rivera.
 The album certified a 2× Platinum Record Award by the Philippine Association of the Record Industry (PARI).